 No trees greater than 6" DBH shall be removed, except for those which may have been identified on the submitted site plan.
-Any trees that are removed shall be replaced elsewhere on the property on a 2 for 1 basis of equivalent caliper.
-Replaced trees shall be identified on the landscaping plan.
+Tree replacement shall be as stipulated in the Project Revision Statement.

-Before the start of any clearing, excavation, construction, or other work in their vicinity, all trees in the project area which are not otherwise slated for removal shall be securely fenced-off at the dripline.
+Before the start of any clearing, excavation, construction, or other work in their vicinity, all trees in the project area which are not otherwise slated for removal shall be securely fencedoff at the dripline.
 Such fences shall remain continuously in place for the duration of work undertaken in connection with this approval.
 In no case shall construction materials or debris be stored within the fenced tree protection area.
+Tree protection shall be as stipulated in the Project Revision Statement.
+To the extent language incorporated therein may conflict with the language of this condition, the Project Revision Statement shall supersede and control.